thanhson1085/DemoCoin/docs/setup_project.md

 ```

-We should store the addresses and private keys above to use for testing later
+We should save the addresses and private keys above to use for testing later

+### Connecting Metamask to TestRPC
+In your Chrome Browswer, you click Metamask icon on left-top corrner.